Author: Mark Cotgrove | Reading Time: 6-7 minutes

 We’ll focus solely on the second one here, but in real life, the two are inseparable.
 Let’s answer the question posed in the title of the article.

-Differentiation vs merely being different?
+Value Proposition differentiation vs merely being different?

 At the most basic level, a “difference” is all about the product or service.
 And within those, it is also all about features.
 Features of products or services from different suppliers are different and this is perceived in many sales approaches as being sufficient to win.
 That is a misguided notion because it relies on the customer being able to

 - distinguish those differences and